D-K-E/graph-analysis/README.rst

 GraphML format is assumed for specification of graphs.
 You can find a sample of it in tests folder.
 All graphs are immutable once they are created.
 Functions are going to be documented and referenced as they are added.
-Very experimental stuff do not put anywhere near production code.
+Very experimental stuff.
+Check if a function is tested before adopting it from tests directory.

 Currently almost all functionality deals with undirected graphs.

-Here are the current set of functions defined in analyzer:
+Here are the current set of functions defined in analyzer that are tested:

 - find order